aptible/support/source/quickstart/ruby/rails.md

 To connect locally, see [the `aptible db:tunnel` command](/topics/cli/how-to-connect-to-database-from-outside/).

+Most Rails applications need to run database migrations as part of their setup.
+Create an `.aptible.yml` to run migrations automatically when the app is deployed in the next step.

+    before_release:
+      bundle exec rake db:migrate

 ## 5. Deploy Your App
 Push to the master branch of the Aptible Git remote: